 “[D]ear Laura, upon my regaining the town square I was accosted by the mayor who demanded that I should make a full and frank apology for stealing from the lobster nets.
 I will not bore you with the rest of the story, but suffice to say that reparations were made, and little Thibault is now here with me in the city.”

 Despite hospitalization and treatment, Gérard continued to have emotional problems and functioned “between plenty and want, abstemiousness and licentiousness.”
-Because of his intense emotions, his doctor, Emile Blanche, suggested he purge himself by writing.
+Because of his intense emotions, his doctor, Emile Blanche, who operated a progressive residential clinic for the insane out of what was once the Princesse de Lamballe‘s house in Passy, suggested Gérard purge himself by writing.
 He did so, thinking of his madness as a mystical or spiritual experience that allowed him to understand truths that were inaccessible to a sane person.
 Moreover, it was during this period that he composed works that were described in 1895 as “works written in lucid intervals [that] give us vivid glimpses of a world beyond the borderland of reason.”

 Unfortunately, as time passed, Gérard’s mental state worsened, his poverty increased, and he became homeless and unable to distinguish reality from insanity.
 He also refused to accept shelter, money, or help from his friends.
 On the last night of his life he dined with a group of artists.
 After dinner, unable to cope with an increasingly disturbed mind and a life of poverty, he wandered off alone in the chilliness of the evening and hanged himself.
 Baudelaire observed that Gérard delivered his soul in the darkest street that he could find as he died in a narrow lane in a squalid section of Paris.